Talking Brook Public Land

 2. Planned Parking Lot: Norumbega Cidery has transferred to BPL one-half acre of land near the corner of Woodman Road & Meadow Lane (with access by the existing Norumbega Cidery driveway off Woodman Road), for a new 28-space parking lot.
 Hikers would proceed from this parking area down Woodman Road to reach hiking trails further along Woodman Road.

 Maine Bureau of Parks and Lands and Royal River Conservation Trust are working to improve and realign trails with a goal to build relatively primitive, rustic trails that provide experiences of solitude.
 The soils and topography of the area will likely prevent the construction of trails that meet ADA standards or that meet the expectations of mountain bikers.
-A significant number of new bridges, boardwalks, and bog bridges will be necessary to support simple pedestrian use by addressing stream crossings and muddy areas.
+The trails can be wet and muddy seasonally, especially near the brooks.
+There are occasional bog bridges, foot bridges, and stone steps across some of these sections, but hikers should be prepared for wet and muddy conditions.
+Exercise caution if exploring the waterfall; the rocks are exceptionally slippery.

 Stewardship and Conservation History

-Talking Brook Public Land was created in late December 2023, replacing (expanding) Big Falls Preserve along with the conservation of formerly private land – Norumbega Trails.
 The Maine Bureau of Parks & Lands (BPL) now owns this public land and key decisions are made through formal state management planning processes, with coordinated early efforts by BPL and RRCT to address any issues.

 “I could hear someone laughing and talking during the night only to realize that it was only the brook babbling as it played over its rocky bed.
-It was then that we gave the stream the name Talking Brook.”
+It was then that we gave the stream the name Talking Brook.” - Michael Fralich

 Rules + regulations